FutureWiseTechHQ/VR-on-Linux/README.md

 > Both this and the below guides are accessible directly from the Wiki, only.

+The Windows version is as yet untested - I am looking for testers so if you are interested please reach out to me.
+Thanks!

 ---

 Older still relevant guide if you use Linux Mint: